 Now an innovative online community education and logistics program called the Compost Revolution, operated by Revolution Apps, helps households turn food waste into soil and fertiliser.

-Started in 2010 in Sydney’s eastern suburbs by Randwick, Waverley and Woollahra councils, it is now a national program which recently recruited its 24,000th household, and diverts 40 tonnes of organic waste every week.
+Started in 2010 as a partnership between social venture Revolution Apps and founding councils Randwick, Waverley and Woollahra, it is now a national program which recently recruited its 24,000th household, and diverts 40 tonnes of organic waste every week.

 The platform helps local councils meet landfill reduction targets with order logistics and sophisticated multichannel marketing.
 Money that used to be wasted on tip fees, transport and other costs is diverted into organics recovery infrastructure.

 Scaling home organics recovery to many thousands of households is much cheaper than carting organic waste to landfill.

 For residents, the app provides fun online tutorials and an easy-ordering system to choose composting gear and have it delivered straight to the home.

 Stone & Wood Brewing Company: Green Feet Program

 Stone & Wood brew handcrafted beer in Byron Bay.